CrayLabs/SmartSim/doc/orchestrator.rst

   exp.start(single-shard-db-example, clustered_db_example, summary=True)

-The ``Experiment.start()`` function launches the Orchestrators for use within the workflow.
+The ``Experiment.start()`` function launches the ``Orchestrators`` for use within the workflow.

 .. note::

-  Once the multiple Orchestrators have been launched with ``Experiment.start()``, SmartSim creates separate ``SSDB`` environment variables with the ``db_identifier`` argument suffixed.
+  Once the multiple ``Orchestrators`` have been launched with ``Experiment.start()``, SmartSim creates separate ``SSDB`` environment variables with the ``db_identifier`` argument suffixed.
 In this example, there are ``SSDB_std_deployment_db_identifier`` and ``SSDB_clus_deployment_db_identifier``.
 The environment variables hold the address of the associated database.
-The two environment variables will be used later in the example to establish a SmartRedis Client connection with the launched databases.
+The two environment variables will be used later in the example to establish a SmartRedis ``Client`` connection with the launched databases.

-Next in the example, we distribute data between the launched databases with the Client SmartRedis API.
+Next in the example, we distribute data between the launched databases with the ``Client`` SmartRedis API.

-The SmartRedis Client object contains functions that manipulate, send, and receive data within the database.
-Each database has a single, dedicated SmartRedis Client.
+The SmartRedis ``Client`` object contains functions that manipulate, send, and receive data within the database.
+Each database has a single, dedicated SmartRedis ``Client``.
-Begin by initializing a SmartRedis Client object per launched database.
+Begin by initializing a SmartRedis ``Client`` object per launched database.

-To create a designated SmartRedis Client, you need to specify the address of the target running database.
-You can easily retrieve this address using the get_address() function provided by the initialized Orchestrator object.
+To create a designated SmartRedis ``Client``, you need to specify the address of the target running database.
+You can easily retrieve this address using the ``get_address()`` function provided by the initialized ``Orchestrator`` object.

 .. note::

-  Make sure to set the 'cluster' argument appropriately based on whether the database is in a clustered configuration or not.
+  Make sure to set the ``cluster`` argument appropriately based on whether the database is in a clustered configuration or not.

 Here's the code example: